dbohn0824/UMW-SERVE-2025/README.md

 The project remains under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl.txt).

 ## Acknowledgements
-Thank you to Dr. Polack and Step VA for the chance to work on this exciting project.
+Thank you to Dr. Polack and SERVE for the chance to work on this exciting project.
 A lot of love went into making it!